skullsminer/SkullsMinerLite/README.md

         Ability to pause miners while keeping other jobs running (pause button) This will stop mining activity
-        BrainPlus will still run in the background avoiding the learning phase on resume EarningTracker will still run in the background avoiding the learning phase on resume
+        DeepDataAnalysisPlus will still run in the background avoiding the learning phase on resume EarningTracker will still run in the background avoiding the learning phase on resume

    prerun